Alice Prin: Modeling career

 In Autumn 1921, Prin met the American visual artist Man Ray, and the two soon entered into a stormy eight-year relationship.
 She lived with Man Ray in his studio on rue Campagne-Première until 1929 during which time he made hundreds of portraits of her.
 She became his muse at the time and the subject of some of his best-known images, including the surrealist image Le Violon d'Ingres (Ingres' Violin) and Noire et blanche (Black and White).

-She also appeared in nine short and frequently experimental films, including Fernand Léger's 1923 Dadaist work Ballet mécanique without any credit.
+During their turbulent relationship, Man Ray labored obsessively on Prin's makeup and visual image.
+He "took her many steps beyond the primitive charcoal eyebrow-pencil she used for makeup as a teenager."
+Every night before going out together, he "meticulously applied her cosmetics and assisted in the choice of her clothes, creating a visual style that is as much a part of his oeuvre as any of his signed paintings".
+Her makeup often varied in "the color, thickness, and angle according to his mood.
+Her heavy eyelids, next, might be done in copper one day and royal blue another, or else in silver and jade."

 By 1929, Prin had reached the zenith of her fame.
-A symbol of bohemian and creative Paris and of the possibility of being a woman and finding an artistic place, she was elected the Queen of Montparnasse at the age of twenty-eight.
+She had appeared in nine short and frequently experimental films, including Fernand Léger's 1923 Dadaist work Ballet mécanique without any credit.
+A symbol of bohemian and creative Paris and of the possibility of being a woman and finding an artistic place, she was elected the Queen of Montparnasse at age 28.
 Despite her local fame, she continued to live a hand-to-mouth existence.
 Even during difficult times, she maintained her positive attitude, saying "all I need is an onion, a bit of bread, and a bottle of red [wine]; and I will always find somebody to offer me that."